 In accordance with Wis.
 Stat. § 118.291(2), Rocketship and its personnel shall not be civilly liable for injury to a student caused by a Rocketship employee who prohibits a student from using an inhaler because of the employee's good faith belief that the requirements of Wis.
 Stat.
-11.291(1r) had not been satisfied or who allows a student to use an inhaler because of the employee's good faith belief that the requirements of the employee's good faith belief that the requirements of the employee's good faith belief that the requirements of the employee's good faith belief that the requirements of the employee's good faith belief that the requirements of the employee's good faith belief that the requirements of sub.
+11.291(1r) had not been satisfied or who allows a student to use an inhaler because of the employee's good faith belief that the requirements of sub.
 (1r) had been satisfied.